EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 ~~~
 {: .language-bash}

-But hang on!
-I downloaded the standard, public version of the `hello-world.sif` image from Singularity Hub.
+But wait!
+I downloaded the standard, public version of the `hello-world.sif` container image from Singularity Hub.
 I haven't customised it in any way.
 How is it configured with my own user details?!

 If you have any familiarity with Linux system administration, you may be aware that in Linux, users and their Unix groups are configured in the `/etc/passwd` and `/etc/group` files respectively.
 In order for the shell within the container to know of my user, the relevant user information needs to be available within these files within the container.

 Assuming this feature is enabled within the installation of Singularity on your system, when the container is started, Singularity appends the relevant user and group lines from the host system to the `/etc/passwd` and `/etc/group` files within the container [\[1\]](https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf).

-This means that the host system can effectively ensure that you cannot access/modify/delete any data you should not be able to on the host system and you cannot run anything that you would not have permission to run on the host system since you are restricted to the same user permissions within the container as you are on the host system.
+This means that the host system can effectively ensure that you cannot access/modify/delete any data you should not be able to on the host system from within the container and you cannot run anything that you would not have permission to run on the host system since you are restricted to the same user permissions within the container as you are on the host system.

 ## Files and directories within a Singularity container